WeNYLee/Learning/Supervised Learning/README.md

-Use labeled datasets to train a model that predicts the outcomes.
-There are two main types of supervised learning problems, including regression and classification.
+Use labeled datasets to train a model so as to predict the outcomes.
+Generally, there are two main types of supervised learning problems, including regression and classification.

 Regression: predict a number, such as the length of a table